 Although the lessons and case studies refer to Ghanaian culture, prerequisites and standards, the findings from them may be applied to other regions of (sub-Saharan) Africa in general.

 2.2 Necessary Settings

-An inclusive built environment focusses on its spatial, technical and social requirements.
-These fundamental settings enable inclusion and access to disability-inclusive education, as may be seen in the graphic to the right.
+An inclusive built environment focuses on its spatial, technical and social requirements.
+These fundamental settings enable inclusion and access to disability-inclusive education, as may be seen in Figure 2.